Skip to main content

 This is a clear-cut book that encourages readers to do the inner work needed within us so that we can have healthy relationships.
 Filled with useful stories, examples, and exercises, there is something beneficial offered in every chapter for believers who wish to become instruments of peace rather than harbingers of conflict.
 Written by a clinical psychologist, there is much to unpack as this book examines techniques we can adopt to resolve escalating issues due to being triggered.
 I appreciate that the case studies are relatable and that I can envision myself adopting some of the methods provided.

 The Road Less Triggered is a wonderful aid for anyone interested in gaining psychological understanding along with practical support for interpersonal conflicts, whether it is within marriages, families, or friendships.
-The spiritual content does draw from multiple sources but if readers are purely looking at the framework and model, there is much that draws from Scripture in terms of how we are to examine ourselves and to live at peace with others, as much as is possible.
+The spiritual content draws from multiple sources but if readers are purely looking at the framework and model, there is much that comes from Scripture in terms of how we are to examine ourselves and to live at peace with others, as much as is possible.
 If you’ve encountered the same roadblocks time and again in attempting to connect with others, Dr. Kelly Flanagan shares how these stumbling blocks can be cleared in order to have an open heart and fruitful outcomes flowing out from that state.

 Book Summary